Nveatch/Chess_Games_Group_Analysis/README.md

     -The table has two columns:

-        -**ECO_code:** The opening ECO code, with a letter prefix (A through E) and two digit number (00 through 99), resulting in 500 possible codes
+        -ECO_code: The opening ECO code, with a letter prefix (A through E) and two digit number (00 through 99), resulting in 500 possible codes

-        -**ECO_title:** The name of the opening associated with that ECO code, with variations being changed to their parent name(ex.
+        -ECO_title:*The name of the opening associated with that ECO code, with variations being changed to their parent name(ex.
 B28 (Sicilian Defense, O'Kelly Variation) is changed to match the parent opening B20 (Sicilian Defense))

 ### III.
 Raw Table Preprocessing (Data Exploration)